Immigration Myth #1: Border walls work.

 Do fences make good neighbors?

-Many who support the idea of border walls have repeated the proverb that “fences make good neighbors.”
-A dubious idea at best.
-I have had neighbors without fences all of my adult life, in five different residences, and the absence of fences has never posed a problem.
-The nature of the neighbors seems to be the deciding factor.
+the neighbors seems to be the deciding factor.
 One can have good neighbors with or without fences, and bad neighbors with our without fences.
 Besides, the analogy is simply unworkable when applied at the international scale.
 Besides, the political rhetoric necessary to garner public support for border walls requires an alienation of geopolitical neighbors.

-I owe this observation, and much of the previous reasoning, to Michael Dear and his book Why Walls Wont Work: Repairing the US-Mexico Divide.
+I owe this observation, and much of the previous reasoning, to Michael Dear and his book Why Walls Won’t Work: Repairing the US-Mexico Divide.
 He makes the point that obstructions intended to divide countries or regions, whether to keep immigrants out or citizens in, must come down in the end.
 The most celebrated example is of course the Berlin Wall.
 Is that the legacy that any leader or country wants?

 Conclusion